Greek man shoots two, takes hostages over layoff

 The unnamed man shot his former colleagues with a hunting gun as he forced his way into the factory, which makes waste containers, in the northern town of Komotini, police said.
 The industrial town has been one of the worst hit in a country where unemployment is running at 21 percent and rising.

+“He seems determined,” said a police official, who asked not to be named.
+“We were told that he has debts and he did it because he wants his job back.”

-The two injured men were taken to hospital, one shot in the leg, the other hit by shrapnel to the stomach, but neither were seriously injured
+The two injured men were taken to hospital, one shot in the leg, the other hit by shrapnel to the stomach, but neither were seriously injured.
+A negotiator was trying to convince the man, who was laid off about seven months ago, to release his hostages, police added.